 In August 2020, the FASB issued ASU No. 2020-06, Debt-Debt with Conversion and Other Options (Subtopic 470-20) and Derivatives and Hedging-Contracts in Entity's Own Equity (Subtopic 815-40): Accounting for Convertible Instruments and Contracts in an Entity's Own Equity.
 This ASU amends the guidance on convertible instruments and the derivatives scope exception for contracts in an entity's own equity, and also improves and amends the related earnings per share guidance for both Subtopics.
-The ASU will be effective for fiscal years beginning after December 15, 2023, including interim periods within those fiscal years and early adoption is permitted.
-The Company is currently evaluating the impact this guidance will have on its condensed consolidated financial statements.
+The ASU was effective for the three months ended April 2, 2022.
+The adoption of this ASU did not have an impact on the Company's condensed consolidated financial statements as the Company paid off its convertible debt in December 2021.